OpenRailAssociation/landscape/README.md

 We collect metadata for projects in a structured format in this repository or as links to metadata in other places.
 The format we use is based on [publiccode.yml](https://yml.publiccode.tools/).

+If you would like any project to be added to the landscape, please [open an issue](https://github.com/OpenRailAssociation/landscape/issues/new/choose) and add the relevant information there.

 ## Landscape display

 The landscape display is realized as a Hugo-generated static web site.
 This repo contains the necessary code, templates, and resources.